Here’s what happens when you book in with Joyful Ceremonies:

 At this meeting we’ll get any legal paperwork started (for marriages).
 Then comes the best part.
 We start to explore who you are as a couple – we chat about how you met, what you love about each other, why you’ve chosen to marry, what values you share, and the overall story of your relationship.

 Through this discussion I will get a better idea of the perfect style for your ceremony, and I will write up a draft for your perusal.
+I’ll give you some homework around choosing or writing your own vows.

 Once I’ve emailed you the first draft, you are encouraged to respond with any thoughts about what you liked and want more of, anything you didn’t like, something you wish to include but hadn’t thought of before now - even if you can’t quite put your finger on it but have a vague idea, all of your information and feedback is very useful.
 Some people want more cowbell.
 I get it.
 It generally only takes a couple of drafts to get your ceremony to a standard where all are happy and ready to go ahead.
 I am committed to all couples feeling completely satisfied and comfortable, and if additional meetings or emailing are required, I’m very happy to accommodate this.